 Participants

 Our data was compiled through two institutional review board-approved protocols at the University of North Carolina, Chapel Hill over a seven-year time period (HD ##, PI D. Zolnoun, HD ##, PI D. Zolnoun).
-Over the course of both studies, 172 women with vesibulodynia and 92 pain-free controls were recruited.
+Over the course of both studies, 172 women with vestibulodynia and 92 pain-free controls were recruited.

 A preliminary eligibility assessment of interested participants was conducted via a telephone interview.
-Detail description of case definition for provoked vestibulodynia and inclusion criteria is described elsewhere (ref).
-Women who endorsed unprovoked pain/discomfort (such as burning, itching, knifelike, and shooting pain) with or without concomitant provoked pain upon contact were excluded from this study.
-Anatomical measurements were obtained from 172 women with vestibulodynia and 92 pain free comparison group.
+A detailed description of the case definition for provoked vestibulodynia and inclusion criteria are described elsewhere (ref).
+Women who endorsed having unprovoked pain and/or discomfort (such as burning, itching, knifelike, and/or shooting pain) with or without concomitant provoked pain upon contact were excluded from this study.
+Anatomical measurements were obtained from 172 women with vestibulodynia and 92 pain-free controls were used as a comparison group.

 Examination and Anatomical Measurements

-We measured 8 mucosal sites using a conventional cotton swab with 1 cm marking used in POPQ (the POPQ) examination (xx insert citation- council ).
+We measured 8 mucosal sites using the conventional cotton swab with 1 cm markings used in anatomical measurement of pelvic floor prolapse. (xx insert citation- council ).
 The mucocutanous transition (line delineating the transition between mucosa and non-hairy keratinized epithelium) was marked with a marker prior to measurement (xxx Fig 2 dz made it .)
-For measures falling within 0.5 cm we rounded them up.
+All measurements were rounded up to the nearest 0.5 cm.

-Vulvar vestibule is confined entirely within introitus, and is not entirely a static morphological construct.
+The vulvar vestibule is confined entirely within the introitus, and is not entirely a static morphological construct as the introitus has functional sphincter like mechanism.
 Thus, we conceptualized 6 static and 3 dynamic anatomical sites in this region.
-The statics sites (see below) were measured first followed by the dynamic sites.
-We conceptualized dyamic sites based on the observation that these measurements changed based on resting vs contracted state of the introitus. (xxxinsert sophies’ paper xx)
+The statics sites (described below) were measured first followed by the dynamic sites.
+We conceptualized the dynamic sites after observing that these measurements changed as a result of the introitus being in a resting state or contracted state. (xxxinsert sophies’ paper xx)

-The 6 out of 9 anatomical sites (3 on the anterior vestibule and 3 on the posterior vestibule) were determined in reference to the conventional “clock face.”
-Using an imaginary clock, a total of 12 equidistant sites on the vestibule can be described circumferentially, with positions 12 and 6 corresponding to the anterior and posterior position on the midline (in dorsal lithotomy position).
+Six out of the 9 anatomical sites (3 on the anterior vestibule and 3 on the posterior vestibule) were determined in reference to the conventional “clock face.”
+Using an imaginary clock, a total of 12 equidistant sites on the vestibule can be described circumferentially, with positions 12 and 6 corresponding to the anterior and posterior position on the midline (in dorsal lithotomy position), respectively.
 Thus, sites 10, 12, and 2 are located in the upper vestibule and sites 5, 6 and 7 are located in the lower vestibule (Fig. 1).
 Furthermore, we used anatomical landmarks in order to standardize the location of these equidistant vestibular sites.
-Sites 2 and 10 corresponded to the vestibular mucosal measured along an imaginary line through the uretheral meatus and parallel to the horizontal plane (x-axis).
-Sites 2 and 10 were examined in sequence, followed by Site 12, which was located equidistant from the glan clitoris and the uretheral meatus measured vertically (y- axis).
-The lower three sites were selected to be the mirror image of the upper three vestibular sites.
-Thus, 6 o’clock is the most posterior position on the vestibule and equidistant from 5 o’clock position on the right (subject’s left) and 7 o’clock position on the left (subject’s right).
-Following the examination of the upper vestibular sites (2, 10, and 12), the lower vestibular sites were examined in the following sequence: 5, 7, and 6.
+Sites 2 and 10 corresponded to the vestibular mucosa measured along an imaginary line through the urethral meatus and parallel to the horizontal plane (x-axis).
+Sites 2 and 10 were examined in sequence, followed by Site 12, which was located equidistant from the glan clitoris and urtheral meatus measured vertically (y- axis).
+The posterior sites were selected to be the mirror image of the upper three vestibular sites.
+Thus, 6 o’clock is the most posterior position on the vestibule and is equidistant from the 5 o’clock position on the right (subject’s left) and the 7 o’clock position on the left (subject’s right).
+Following the examination of the anterior vestibular sites (2, 10, and 12), the posterior vestibular sites were examined in the following sequence: 5, 7, and 6.